U.S. airlines asked to delay furloughs if aid deal in sight | Business

 U.S. airlines asked to delay furloughs if aid deal in sight

-U.S. Treasury Secretary Steven Mnuchin urged U.S. airlines to delay tens of thousands of furloughs set to begin Thursday if a bipartisan deal on a broad coronavirus relief package was in sight.
-U.S. airlines are pleading for a second $25 billion bailout that would protect jobs for another six months as the current payroll support package is poised to expire at midnight.
+U.S. Treasury Secretary Steven Mnuchin urged U.S. airlines to delay tens of thousands of furloughs set to begin on Thursday if a bipartisan deal on a broad coronavirus relief package was in sight.
+U.S. airlines have been pleading for a second $25 billion bailout that would protect jobs for another six months with the current payroll support package set to expire at midnight.

+Mnuchin was set to meet with House of Representatives Speaker Nancy Pelosi at 12:45 p.m.
+EDT (1645 GMT) to discuss the prospects for a broad package.
+Nick Calio, who heads the airline trade group Airlines for America, said the industry was still pursuing all potential avenues for new assistance as time runs short.

-Mnuchin told CNBC he planned to talk to chief executives of airlines later on Wednesday about ongoing talks with House Speaker Nancy Pelosi to reach a deal.
-U.S. airline shares jumped on the news.
+"People keep talking, but we need results," Calio told Reuters.
+"We are hopeful but not confident about them reaching a deal on a larger bill."
+Mnuchin told CNBC he planned to talk to chief executives of airlines later on Wednesday.

-"It's pedal to the metal until 11:59:59 on Sept.
-30, and then some," said flight attendant Amanda Steinbrunn, who is among some 13,000 United Airlines employees set to be furloughed on Thursday.
-Pelosi has said she hopes to have a coronavirus aid deal with the White House this week, but the prospects of a comprehensive bill passing before Thursday were dim, industry officials said, and a quicker standalone bill for airlines would face the challenge of unanimous support.
+Airline workers were aggressively lobbying lawmakers to reach a deal.
+Pelosi has said she hopes to have a coronavirus aid deal with the White House this week, but prospects of a comprehensive bill passing before Thursday were dim, industry officials said.
+A stand-alone bill for airlines would face the challenge of obtaining unanimous support in the Senate under rules governing legislation with such a short time remaining to consider it.

 Airlines, which were awarded a separate $25 billion in federal loans under a first coronavirus relief bill in March and have also tapped capital markets to shore up liquidity, are operating about half their 2019 flying schedules and suffering a 68% decline in passenger volumes.
 The impact of the coronavirus on travel may cost as many as 46 million jobs globally, according to projections published on Wednesday by Air Transport Action Group (ATAG).